top of page

 So thinking back to that car analogy and thinking of that thought or feeling as a passing car.
 How much easier was this second example?
 When you started to think about your thoughts and feelings as passing cars that you can wave at (or not), rather than something you need to get in and drive it feel a bit different right?
 This is a really good way to think of our thoughts and feelings.
 They are something that goes past us, we do not own them, they do not take up space in our garage, we do not need to get them serviced and maintained.
 They are just a thing that is there that will come and go.

 Realising that we are not our thoughts and feelings - that we are more than this.
 We are more than a job, more than a role or a relationship, it can be quite empowering.
 When we realise we are not these things, we then have the ability to choose whether or not we react to them.
 Whether we wave at them, whether we let them pass or whether we flag the car down, jump in and go for a ride unsure of where they will take us.
+This is one of the awesome techniques I teach in my 21 day Overwhelm Reset Course that focuses on reducing overwhelm in small simple steps and less than 10 minutes a day

 This process is called emotional acceptance and is a core pillar of one of my favourite therapy modalities - Acceptance and Commitment Therapy (ACT Therapy).
 It is about allowing yourself to sit with your thoughts and feelings without suppressing or avoiding them.